CrossTheRoadElec/Phoenix5-Documentation/source/ch08_BringUpCAN.rst

 .. image:: img/bring-2.png

 .. note:: We recommend isolating each device and assigning a unique ID first.
-But in the event there is a conflict, expect an entry mentions multiple devices.
-When select a device, the actually physical device selected will be the conflict-id device that booted last.
+But in the event there is a conflict, expect an entry mentioning multiple devices.
+When selecting a device, the actually physical device selected will be the conflict-id device that booted last.
 You can use this information to control which Talon you are resolving by power cycling the conflict device, then changing its ID in Tuner.

 Select the device and use the numeric entry to change the ID.
 Note the text will change blue when you do this.
-Then press Change ID to apply the changes.
+Then press "Change ID" to apply the changes.

 .. image:: img/bring-3.png